QuICC/QuICC-Solver/Components/Stability/README.md

 =============

 The parameters for the physical model are read from the `parameters.cfg` file.
 The Rayleigh number from the file is used as initial guess.
 The interpretation of the resolution depends on the problem.
 For a spherical setup, `dim1D` and `dim2D` are the radial and harmonic degree truncation as usual. `dim3D` is the harmonic order of the problem to solve.

+In addition to the parameters for the nonlinear simulations, the following parameters are added:
+- omega: the target frequency for the GEVP solver
+- nev: the number of eigenvalues to compute
+- sort: sorting to apply to the eigenpairs.
+This is applied after the eigenvalues have been computed.
+    - 0: no additional sorting
+    - 1: decreasing real part
+- stability_mode: computation mode for the solver:
+    - 0: solve GEVP with provided parameters and save eigenfunction(s)
+    - 1: compute critical Rayleigh number starting from provided initial guess